Pakistan investigates K2 death after claims that climbers walked past dying porter

 It comes following allegations that dozens of climbers eager to reach the summit of K2, the world’s second-highest peak, had walked past the man after he was gravely injured by falling off a ledge.

-Karrar Haidri, the secretary of the Pakistan Alpine Club, announced that an investigation has been launched into the death of Mr Hassan, who died on July 27.
+Karrar Haidri, the secretary of the Pakistan Alpine Club, announced that an investigation has been launched into the death of Hassan, who died on 27 July.

 The investigation is being conducted by officials in the Gilgit-Baltistan region which has jurisdiction over K2, Mr Haidri added.